MariaHochstoeger/heritage-housing-issues/README.md

 ## Map Business Requirements

-* List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.
+* A list of all business requirements and a rationale to map them to the Data Visualisations and ML tasks.

 * Business Requirement 1 - The client is interested in discovering how the house attributes correlate with the sale price.
 Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
     - Data Visualization and Correlation Study: